 The most exciting time for any beginner is the moment they decide to start looking for a bike.
-If you’re thinking about riding motorcycles, chances are you already have a hot bike you’re dreaming of.
+If you’re thinking about riding motorcycles, chances are you already have a hot bike you’re dreaming about.
 Whatever you do though, don’t run out and buy that hot bike without doing a little homework first — it could save your life.

 So what makes a good starter bike?